gameraccoon/reservoir-sampler/README.md

 ### Store random by reference

-If we already have a RNG that will outlive our sampler, then we can just pass it by reference to avoid storing a full copy of the RNG in the instance.
+If we already have an RNG that will outlive our sampler, we can just pass it by reference instead of creating a new one for the instance.

 ```cpp
 // print five random words from file